 - The Office of Undergraduate Admissions will process your admission request.
 This can take a few business days to process.

 - Applicants, once admitted, will receive a communication with their WVU Identification student number, MIX email address, and advising contact information.
-All visiting students are responsible for registration and withdrawal.
+All non-degree and transient (visiting) students are responsible for registration and withdrawal.

 University Policies & Standards